eccwiener/samplecode/README.md

-# samplecode
+# samplecode by Elena Chwat, Front End Developer
-# Created for WinWinusa.com
+# some code created for WinWinUSA.com